JangGeunSong/Web_first_project/README.md

 ver 0.6 ------ <1/23/2019>: set the dynamic sever side implementation by using node js. now i will add some update method on the application.

 express example added that will delete as complete the project

+I will add the cookie on this web application as practice version.